hoiheart/vue-diff/README.md

 Vue diff viewer plugin

 > ⚠️ This plugin supports only Vue3
+> Vue2 doesn't have a support plan yet.

 ## Table of Contents